cosmos72/twutils/README.md

-This is `twkutils', a collection of utilities for `twin', a Text WINdows environment.
+This is `twutils`, a collection of utilities for `twin`, a Text WINdows environment.

 It currently contains:
-* `twkalc', a scientific calculator derived from KDE kcalc
+* `twkalc`, a scientific calculator derived from KDE kcalc
-* `xmms2-client-twin', an XMMS2 client running inside twin
+* NOT YET: `xmms2-client-twin`, an XMMS2 client running inside twin

 Twutils can be downloaded from https://github.com/cosmos72/twutils Twin    can be downloaded from https://github.com/cosmos72/twin